sdl5384/nycscertweb/index.md

 |Data Structures                         | SortSearch.java  | Create a library of searching and sorting algorithms|
 |Data Structures                         | SortSearchReferenceDriver.java| Program that test and calculates how much time each sorting algorithm takes to finish.|

 **Other projects I have worked on so far.**
+I work and code in other languages as well, such as Microsoft VBA and Python.
+As of right now I am developing and evolving a script in Python that collects and records data from radio station websites.
+This project was developed to not only analyze how songs are frequently played on the air, but to attempt to identify at musical preferences as well.